microsoft/nni/docs/tutorial_3_tryTunersAndAssessors.md

 **Assessor** specifies the algorithm you use to apply early stop policy.
 In NNI, there are two approaches to set the assessor.
-1. Directly use assessor provided by nni sdk
+1. Directly use assessor provided by NNI sdk

         required fields: builtinAssessorName and classArgs.